-- While PureVPN is often listed as a contender for the top VPN position in many review sites, from these metrics we can see it has a long way to go to be #1 in any practical sense
+- PureVPN is often listed as a contender for the top VPN position on many review sites.
+From these metrics, we can see it has a long way to go to be #1 in any practical sense.

 What do you think of our in-depth VPN market share analysis?
 If you’re a VPN brand, is there anything we missed?
 Let us know in the comments below!

 More than 30% of the world’s population has used a VPN service.
 According to Atlas VPN research, various virtual private networks were downloaded 616 million times in 2021.
 The VPN market is expected to grow for at least until 2024.